craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 * [Influences and Inspiration](#influences)

-##Background
+<h2 id=background>Background</h2>

-<p id=background>All of this is for me personally.
+All of this is for me personally.
 I do my best not to impose any of it on anyone else.
-But, I try to design it so that it fits well with the “systems” of everyone around me, whether it’s my coworkers, my family, or society at large.</p>
+But, I try to design it so that it fits well with the “systems” of everyone around me, whether it’s my coworkers, my family, or society at large.

 I leverage these things every day, every week, every “season”, and every year.